Downtown / North Main

 The War Mouth

-1209 Franklin St., 803-569-6144, thewarmouth.com.
-Though more renowned around town for its profoundly good Southern cooking, this Cottontown hangout doubles as one of the best bars in town.
-Late-night menu.
+1209 Franklin St., 803-569-6144. thewarmouth.com.
+Though more renowned around town for its profoundly good Southern cooking, this Cottontown hangout’s cocktail program is among the best in the city.
+Late-night menu bites and daily happy hour specials, too.

 South Main / USC